Stardown-app/Stardown/docs/develop.md

 ## Writing documentation

 This project uses [JSDoc](https://en.wikipedia.org/wiki/JSDoc) to annotate types.
-In VS Code you can type `/**` above a function and press enter to auto-generate part of its JSDoc comment (this might require the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension).
+In VS Code you can type `/**` above a function and press enter to auto-generate part of its JSDoc comment.

 ## Improving Stardown's output